Black-Footed Ferret

 Population threats

 The Black-footed ferret population fell drastically in the earlier half of the 20th century, mainly due to habitat loss.
-Currently, habitat loss and introduced disease are key threats to this species.
+Currently, habitat loss and introduced diseases are key threats to this species.
 The ferrets are entirely dependent on prairie colonies for shelter, food, and raising young.
 Without sufficient reintroduction sites and protection against plague, recovery for this species remains difficult.

 Population number

 According to the Defenders of Wildlife resource, there are approximately 300 Black-footed ferrets in total living in the wild, and another 300 ferrets living in captive breeding facilities as of 2016.
-According to the IUCN Red List, the total Black-footed ferret population size is approximately 500 wild-living (released or wild born) individuals exist in populations in several US states and Mexico.
+According to the IUCN Red List, the total Black-footed ferret population size is approximately 500 wild-living (released or wild-born) individuals exist in populations in several US states and Mexico.
 Of these, 206 mature individuals occur in self-sustaining free-living populations.
-Overall, currently Black-footed ferrets are classified as Endangered (EN) on the IUCN Red List and their numbers today are decreasing.
+Overall, currently, Black-footed ferrets are classified as Endangered (EN) on the IUCN Red List and their numbers today are decreasing.

 Ecological niche